-(Pocket-lint) - Having one of the best fitness trackers on your wrist can help elevate your activity tracking to the next level, with most top offerings coming with the ability to log your steps, workouts, and sleep automatically.
+(Pocket-lint) - Having one of the best cheap fitness trackers on your wrist can help you log your steps, workouts, and sleep automatically - and all without shelling out huge amounts of money.

 Thankfully, what was once an area populated by expensive devices has now been counterbalanced by more reasonably priced picks, making it easier than ever to get started with fitness tracking and achieving your goals.

-Xiaomi's fourth iteration of the Mi Band is smart, powerful, and, simply, the best value for money fitness tracker you can buy.
+Xiaomi's fifth iteration of the Mi Band is smart, powerful, and, simply, still one of the top value for money trackers you can buy.

-Despite the heart rate monitor also keeping an eye on workouts and sleep, the Mi Band still manages a very impressive 20 days, too, which is as good as it gets in this range.
+Despite the new and improved heart rate monitor also keeping an eye on workouts and sleep, the Mi Band still manages a very impressive 14 days, too.

 Letsfit fitness tracker